AnandanSelvaganesan/Angularjs-md-select-multiple-checkbox/README.md

 # Angularjs-md-select-multiple-checkbox
-Angular Js material design md-select dropdown with search, multiple checbox and infinite scroll
+Angular Js material design md-select dropdown with search, multiple checkbox and infinite scroll

 To test in your local mechine required Node Js and find the below Node Js static server code.